COALAR Strategic Plan 2014-2017

 - advice and support for Australian government activities in Latin America in collaboration with government departments and agencies associated or concerned with the broadening of relations between Australia and Latin America;

 - in connection with all of these activities, promoting discourse to identify the opportunities Latin America countries can offer Australia and Australia can offer Latin American countries, including in the areas of investment and trade;

 - continued collaboration with the Australia-Latin America Business Council and bilateral business chambers;

-- support for projects that encourage linkages between Australian schools, TAFEs, colleges and universities with Latin American institutions;
+- supporting projects showing Australia as a competitive and high quality provider of education and that encourage linkages between Australian schools, TAFEs, colleges and universities with Latin American institution;